College of Arts and Sciences Student of the Year Awards

 - At least one letter of reference from a faculty member in the student's major who supports and can describe to the SoTY committee how this student's efforts, projects, presentations, or other output in their major exemplifies the qualities of a student in this program.

-- At least one reference contact person (including name, title, email address, and phone numbers) should be from a person who has direct evidence of the student's commitment to service.
+- At least one reference contact (including name, title, email address, and phone numbers) from a person who has direct evidence of the student's commitment to service.

 - Evidence (letters, articles, web pages, videos, collages, etc.) as to the achievements of the student in the categories of leadership, scholarship and service.

 Additional optional materials: